Tree Removal Cost

 How Much to Cut a Tree Down?

-It can be difficult to estimate the exact tree felling cost as the price can range dramatically depending on the diameter, height and type of tree, as well as its position in the garden.
+Tree removal prices can vary significantly depending on the diameter, height and type of tree - as well as its position in the garden.

 As you can imagine, the larger the tree, the more you can expect to pay for the job.

-The ease of access to the tree also plays a big part in the overall cost of the job as the more difficult it is to get to, the longer the job will take, and this will increase the cost of the job.
+The ease of access to the garden tree also plays a big part in the overall cost of the job.
+The more difficult it is to get to, the longer the job will take, and this will increase the cost of the job.

-You can usually expect a tree surgeon to charge around £150-£200 per day in labour costs.
+You can usually expect tree cutting services to charge around £150-£200 per day in labour costs.
+This means that the average tree surgeon hourly rate is between £20-£25.

 Tree surgeons will often work with one or two general labourers as some parts of the job can be difficult to tackle alone.
 With this in mind, you can expect to pay an average of around £300-£400 in total per day for labour.